 The White House of the Confederacy

-On one of our daily guided tours, visitors will learn about this National Historic Landmark that was the executive mansion for Jefferson Davis, his wife and children from August of 1861 until April of 1865.
-Robert E. Lee was a frequent visitor to the mansion, and Abraham Lincoln made a brief visit after the fall of Richmond.
-This elegant antebellum house has been carefully restored to its wartime appearance, featuring all period artifacts.
+On one of our daily guided tours, visitors will learn about this meticulously restored National Historic Landmark that was the executive mansion for Jefferson Davis, his wife and children from August of 1861 until April of 1865.
+However, many more people lived and worked in the house besides the Davis family.
+Learn about the enslaved and free African Americans, European immigrants, and personal staff who worked in the home, as well as house visitors like Robert E. Lee and Abraham Lincoln.
 Tours leave regularly throughout the day from the museum's lobby next door.

 The Museum of the Confederacy

 The Confederate Years: The Southern Military in the Civil War

 The Museum's permanent exhibit begins with the formation of the Confederacy, and then follows the course of the war, concluding with the surrender at Appomattox and the capture of President Jefferson Davis.
 Here the visitor will see items owned by famous Confederate leaders—such as Robert E. Lee’s field equipment, J.E.B.
 Stuart’s famous plumed hat, and the sword carried by “Stonewall” Jackson—and read the stories of the soldiers who fought from First Manassas to Appomattox and beyond.

 Think you know the whole story of the Confederate flag?
 The flag most everyone associates with the Confederacy was only one battle flag of many—so how did one pattern achieve primacy among the public?
 Discover how it has been used to symbolize everything from heritage to discrimination, and continues to be redefined in modern pop culture.